fedotxxl/presentations/ui.md

 #### cons:
 * search engines (right now google tries to solve this problem)
-* Developer should remember about performance (most popular elements may be implemented with ReactJS)
+* developer should remember about performance (most popular elements may be implemented with ReactJS)

 ### Why?
 #### SCSS / GULP / AngularJS → leading technologies
-in general it means that it is good
+* in general it means that it is good
-* less bugs
-* more information / larger community
 * faster development
+* larger community
+** less bugs
+** more information
-* easy to find developers
+** easy to find developers

 #### ng-admin
 * easy way to create common admin pages